 The Gini Coefficient

 The Gini Coefficient, which is derived from the Lorenz Curve, can be used as an indicator of economic development in a country.
 The Gini Coefficient measures the degree of income equality in a population.
 The Gini Coefficient can vary from 0 (perfect equality) to 1 (perfect inequality).
-A Gini Coefficient of zero means that everyone has the same income, while a Coefficient of 1 represent a single individual receiving all the income.
+A Gini Coefficient of zero means that everyone has the same income, while a Coefficient of 1 represents a single individual receiving all the income.

 The Gini Coefficient is equal to the area between the actual income distribution curve and the line of perfect income equality, scaled to a number between 0 and 100.
 The Gini coefficient is the Gini index expressed as a number between 0 and 1.